kiwitcms/kiwitcms.github.io/content/pages/support.markdown

 *If community support is insufficient for you, please check the [available subscriptions](/#subscriptions)!*

-Customers with an active subscription:
+Customers or partners with an active subscription:

 - **Email:** `kiwitcms-@-mrsenko.com` (remove the `-` characters)
 - *Support language*: English